Curt Westberg: Career

 Westberg was commissioned as an officer in the Swedish Air Force in 1970 with the rank of second lieutenant after graduating from the Swedish Air Force Flying Training School (Flygvapnets flygskola).
 He was promoted to lieutenant in 1972, to captain in 1975 and to major in 1983.
 Until 1983 he served most of the time at Norrbotten Wing (F 21), where he, among other things, served as squadron commander and flight commander.
-He flew AJ 37 Viggen (attack and light attack) an later in the 1990s, JA 37 Viggen (interceptor).
+He flew AJ 37 Viggen (attack and light attack) and later in the 1990s, JA 37 Viggen (interceptor).
 He was promoted to lieutenant colonel in 1985 and then served as deputy commander of Norrbotten Wing from 1 October 1991.
 He was promoted to colonel on 1 April 1992.

 Westberg served as wing commander of Norrbotten Wing from 1993 to 1994.
 He then served as deputy commander of the Northern Air Command in Luleå in 1994 and was promoted to colonel the same year, and to senior colonel in 1995.
 On 1 October 1995, Westberg took command of the Production Department (Produktionsavdelningen) in the Air Force Command (C FVL PROD).
 There he was responsible for combat unit production, which included the development of both the war organization and the peace organization.
 Westberg was at the same time acting chief of the Air Force Command.

 On 1 April 1997, Westberg was promoted to major general and appointed chief of the Joint Staff (Gemensamma staben, Gems) in the Swedish Armed Forces Headquarters.
 He then served at the disposal of the Supreme Commander from 1998 to 1999.
 In 2000, Westberg was appointed commanding officer of Gotland Military District.
 On 1 July 2001, Westberg took command as commanding officer of the Central Military District.
 He took office the same year as Commandant General in Stockholm.
 Westberg retired in 2003.

 Westberg has also been chairman of the Swedish Armed Forces Personnel Responsibility Committee (Försvarsmaktens personalansvarsnämnd) and an expert in the Utredningen om Försvarsmaktens skolverksamhet ("The Investigation of the Swedish Armed Forces' School Activities").